bgroves/seeries/README.md

 * **start** - an absolute time
 * **end** - an absolute time
 * **points** - integer number of points to return for that start and end
-* **series** - a set of series names

-It returns a JSON object with a field per series name each containing a series object.
-A series object has this schema:
+* **device_name** - the name of the device to return readings for e.g. `inside`
+* **sensor** - the sensor from the device to return readings for e.g. `celsius`
+* **aggregation** - how to combine readings if there are more readings than points for the time period e.g. `MIN` or `MAX` or `AVG`

-* **segments** - an array of segment objects each containing these fields.
-If the underlying series has coverage for the entire requested time, there will only be a single object in the array
+It returns a top-level JSON array of **segment** objects each containing these fields.
 * **start** - an absolute time
 * **end** - an absolute time
-  * **mins** - an array of numbers of min values over that time period
+* **values** - an array of numbers of values over that time period

-  * **maxs** - an arrary of numbers of max values over that time period
-* **points** - integer number of points the source series would use to represent the requested start and end time.
-If the source samples at a higher rate than the number of requested points over the given time range, this will be equal to the input points value.
-If it's at a lower rate, this will be at the sampling rate of the requested series
+If the underlying series has coverage for the entire requested time, there will only be a single object in the array.
+If there are gaps, there will be a segment for each set of contiguous points.

-If any of the series don't exist, a 404 is returned with a JSON object containing the unknown series:
+If any the device_name or sensor don't exist, a 400 is returned with a message naming the unknown value.
-* **unknown** - array of passed in series names that weren't found

 ## Later
 Things that we will almost certainly want at some point.
 We're explicitly not doing them now to keep things simpler to ship something.